New Pennsylvania Annual Reporting Requirements Begin January 3, 2024

 Reports may be filed electronically or as hard-copy filings.

-Effective January 3, 2024, the above-listed entities must file their annual reports with the PA DOS according to he following due dates:
+Beginning on January 1, 2025, entities must file their annual reports with the PA DOS according to the following due dates:

 Beginning on January 4, 2027, 6 months after the entity’s missed reporting deadline, the PA Department of State will deliver a notice of failure to file an annual report to the entity.